Baggage tag for the Cunard Queens, Mary and Elizabeth. The greatest tag team in Atlantic history

 Yourkevitch was by no means prepared to work solely for-or with- the French.
 As specifications for both Normandie and Queen Mary were being worked out, Yourkevitch touted his revolutionary designs to both Cunard White Star and the French Line.
 The British sidelined the Russian refugee; the French did not.

 He knew the Normandie blindfolded; better than anyone else.
 Yourkevitch could have opened the flood valves that would have ensured that the ship settled on an even keel.
-But the insignificant little man was rebuffed.
+But this insignificant seeming little man was rebuffed.
 Admiral Adolphus Andrews told Yourkevitch that it was ‘a navy job’.

 The bridge of the Queen Mary as it appears today